-History & Mission
+History and Mission

-The Mission of the ABCL is to reduce morbidity and mortality from dyslipidemia and related diseases by certifying and evaluating knowledge and training in Clinical Lipidology.
+The Mission of the American Board of Clinical Lipidology (ABCL) is to reduce morbidity and mortality from dyslipidemia and related diseases by certifying and evaluating knowledge and training in Clinical Lipidology.